-An article by Jamie Claire Kiser, Zweig Group Chief Financial Officer & Director of Consulting
+An article by Jamie Claire Kiser, Zweig Group’s Managing Principal & Director of Advisory Services

 The concept of ElevateHer came to me at about 2am on a Friday morning, following a very late travel night on a Thursday.
 I drafted the email describing my vision for ElevateHer from 2am until 5am (the time I arbitrarily deem as appropriate to email colleagues, none of which have affirmed the appropriateness of this practice).
 Once the idea hit me, I was fully enthralled.
 I drafted and deleted the same email a dozen times before sending to my business partners, Chad Clinehens and Christy Zweig Neihues.
 Once I hit send, I panicked.
 I checked my email every ten seconds, waiting for validation that this is the time and this is the succinct statement of intention for ElevateHer.